-So it’s literally as easy as putting it into the HTML editor for your blog post or website, whichever, whichever host you have.
-So here’s an example of a blog post that has a video embedded.
+It’s literally as easy as putting it into the HTML editor for your blog post or website, whichever, whichever host you have.
+Here’s an example of a blog post that has a video embedded.
 I have a title, I’ve got a bit of an introduction.

 The video is embedded.
 And then underneath the video, the embedded video, I have a transcript and this is simply a transcript generated from the video, and you can generate transcripts, really cost-effectively using services such as Temi.
 I use Temi all the time.

 And two, they’re also really great for accessibility.
-So for people who can’t see the content on a screen, they use transcripts and screen readers to be able to understand the content.
+For people who can’t see the content on a screen, they use transcripts and screen readers to be able to understand the content.

-So what does that actually mean and why are we doing this?
-So in terms of having an image, I highly recommend that you have an image created, whether you do it yourself using tools such as canva.com or you get a graphic designer to do it and you can find a graphic designer on services such as fiverr.com or upwork.com to do these images for you.
+What does that actually mean and why are we doing this?
+In terms of having an image, I highly recommend that you have an image created, whether you do it yourself using tools such as canva.com or you get a graphic designer to do it and you can find a graphic designer on services such as fiverr.com or upwork.com to do these images for you.

 You want to have a horizontal image that you add to your blog post so that if someone shares your blog posts to Facebook, which is highly likely, then this image will come up because Facebook, when you post a link such as a blog post to Facebook, it’s looking for images that it can post and render for that link.

-So let’s have a look at what I’m actually talking about so you can see an example of it in real life.
-So here I’m going to copy the link to my blog post and when I go over to my Facebook page and I post the link, so I’m going to go and put it in the section here.
+Let’s have a look at what I’m actually talking about so you can see an example of it in real life.
+Here I’m going to copy the link to my blog post and when I go over to my Facebook page and I post the link, so I’m going to go and put it in the section here.

 As you can see, Facebook has taken that image that I posted from the blog post.
 Without that image, it will look for something else to post.